Pure-Alpha-Ventures-FZ-LLC/Parquet-File-Converter/README.md

 File shiould be named using following format:
 1. For Bid Data > TICKER_TIMEINTERVAL.csv
-2. For Ask Data > TICKER_ask_TIMEINTERVAL.csv, Only needed when ticker_type is "EQUITY"
+2. For Ask Data > TICKER_ask_TIMEINTERVAL.csv, Only needed when ticker_type is "FOREX"